kleinpoe/Bayern-GeoTif-to-3D-Print-STL/README.md

 Take the minimum of all models.
 - The STL model might be mirrored: Use the subsampling parameter of the conversion-step with negative sign.
 - The images from BayernAtlas are slightly rotated (see screenshot above).
 You may compensate this in FIJI if you need north facing perfectly up.
 - I flavored this guide very bavaria specific but you might learn something from this example which might help you apply the method to non-bavarian use-cases.
+You may find *Geoportale* for other german areas e.g. here https://www.geo.fu-berlin.de/bibliotheken/Kartensammlung/Geoportale-der-Landesaemter.html